Get started

-Mullvad Exit Nodes let you use Mullvad VPN endpoints as exit nodes for your tailnet.
-For more information on Mullvad’s network infrastructure, see the Mullvad server documentation.
+Mullvad exit nodes let you use Mullvad VPN endpoints as exit nodes for your Tailscale network (called a tailnet).
+For more information on Mullvad's network infrastructure, refer to the Mullvad server documentation.

 This feature is currently in beta.
 To try it, follow the steps below to enable it for your network using Tailscale v1.48.2 or later.

-You need to be an Owner, Admin, or Network admin of a tailnet in order to enable Mullvad Exit Nodes.
+Only an Owner, Admin, or Network admin of a tailnet can enable Mullvad exit nodes.

 1. In the General settings page of the admin console, scroll down to Mullvad VPN.

-3. Continue through the checkout flow to purchase Mullvad licenses.
+3. Continue with the checkout flow to purchase Mullvad licenses.

 Configure devices for Mullvad access